 Research confirms that CLIL is a compelling and effective method for learning a new language.

-TED talks are extensive resources for a CLIL-like teaching approach.
+TED talks are great resources for teachers looking for a CLIL-like approach to teaching ESL.
 The organization is non-profit and devoted to spreading ideas, mainly in the form of short, powerful speeches.
-There are TED talks about almost every conceivable topic, like technology, science, design, health, the environment, personal growth and many others.
+There are TED talks about almost every conceivable topic – technology, science, design, health, the environment, personal growth and many others.
 Currently, over 3100 talks are available.
 Therefore, it is possible to find an inspiring talk for every individual student in class.
+Just check out the official TED website.

 When teaching English with TED talks, choose one which has a lot of vocabulary in it to help students learn as much as possible.
 Never mind if the talk contains difficult words, because almost all of them have transcripts in multiple languages.
 So, with the help of the transcript, the meaning of difficult words can be grasped quickly.